-People in individualistic cultures9 value individual freedom and personal independence, and cultures always have stories to reflect their values.
+People in individualistic cultures value individual freedom and personal independence, and cultures always have stories to reflect their values.
 You may recall the story of Superman, or John McLean in the Diehard series, and note how one person overcomes all obstacles.
 Through personal ingenuity, in spite of challenges, one person rises successfully to conquer or vanquish those obstacles.

-This culture values individual freedom and personal independence.
-Sometimes there is an assist, as in basketball or football, where another person lends a hand, but still the story repeats itself again and again, reflecting the cultural viewpoint.
+Sometimes there is an assist, as in basketball or hockey, where another person lends a hand, but still the story repeats itself again and again, reflecting the cultural viewpoint.